bertrandvidal/parse_this/README.md

 RUNNING TESTS
 -------------

-To check that everything is running fine you can run the following command:
+To check that everything is running fine you can run the following command after cloning the repo:

 ```bash
 python -m pip install --upgrade pip && python -m pip install -r requirements.txt && pytest